-This article was last updated May 19, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated May 17, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 - Where to search for award space